 - Some changes have brief but annoying loading periods

-My name is Nicole Pav, and I'm an avid user of technology and new software.
+My name is Nicole, and I’m an avid user of technology and new software.
 I love discovering programs that are new to me and experimenting with them.
-Of course, free software is great, but sometimes it just doesn't match the power of a paid program.
-It's often difficult to find out exactly what I'm paying for based on pretty web pages or single-paragraph testimonials.
-That's why I write for SoftwareHow.
+Of course, free software is great, but sometimes it just doesn’t match the power of a paid program.
+It’s often difficult to find out exactly what I’m paying for based on pretty web pages or single-paragraph testimonials.
+That’s why I’m writing here at SoftwareHow.
 My goal is to provide useful information as to whether or not paid programs are worth your investment.

-While I'm still new to photography, and my editing knowledge is just enough to cover the basics, I've done my fair share of legwork and feel qualified to help you understand Macphun's Luminar Neptune.
-Before I wrote this review, I spent several days testing the program and tried my best to explore its long list of features.
+While I’m still new to photography, and my editing knowledge is just enough to cover the basics, I’ve done my fair share of legwork and feel qualified to help you understand Luminar, the new flagship photo editing software made by Skylum (formerly Macphun).
+Before I wrote this Luminar review, I spent several days testing the program and tried my best to explore its long list of features.
 To evaluate the responsiveness of their support team, I also reached out to them via email, as you can see below.

-Disclaimer: We were offered an NFR code to try out all of Luminar Neptune’s features, but this does not in any way influence the content in my review.
-Everything here is the result of my experience, and I am not sponsored by Macphun in any way.
+Disclaimer: We were offered an NFR code to try out all of Luminar’s features, but this does not in any way influence the content in my review.
+Everything here is the result of my experience, and I am not sponsored by the company in any way.

-Macphun Luminar, also referred to as Luminar or Luminar Neptune, is a powerful photo editing tool for correcting your photos.
+Skylum Luminar, also referred to as Luminar (or Luminar 2018 now), is a powerful photo editing tool for correcting your photos.
 It has a wide range of features, from editing filters to black & white conversion to photo enhancement to photo restoration.
-It integrates with Adobe Creative Cloud products and other Macphun programs as well.
+It integrates with Adobe Creative Cloud products and other Skylum programs as well.

 Is It Safe?

 It is completely safe to use on your computer.
-Macphun, its developer, has a long-standing reputation complete with design awards and an Apple App Store presence, lending credibility to their brand.
+Skylum, its developer (formerly known as Macphun, changed its name not long ago, learn more from this blog post), has a long-standing reputation complete with design awards and an Apple App Store presence, lending credibility to their brand.